-Topolabamba's second restaurant (the other's in Glasgow) which serves up authentic Mexican grub in a vibrant, fun environment.
+Topolabamba's second restaurant (the other is in Glasgow) serves up authentic Mexican grub in a vibrant, fun environment.

 - High point: Well-crafted and authentic menu